srv96/Data-Analytics-with-python/README.md

 # Data-Analytics-with-python
-small data mining and machine learning program for data analytics
+Small data mining and machine learning program for data analytics

+1.Apriori with improvments